WHAT IS GRAMM-LEACH-BLILEY?

 The Gramm-Leach-Bliley Act (GLB or Act) requires “financial institutions” (which includes colleges and universities) to protect the privacy of their customers, including customers’ nonpublic, personal information.
 Because universities are governed by GLB,* California Christian College has a responsibility to secure the personal records of its students and employees.
 To ensure this protection, GLB mandates all institutions establish appropriate administrative, technical and physical safeguards.
 In an effort to set safeguarding standards, the Act directs that all financial institutions implement an Information Security Program, and designate a program coordinator.
-California Christian College has designated Bart Fielder, US Computers and Networks, as Security Consultant.
+California Christian College has designated an outside company, as Security Consultant.
 The Security Consultant will be supported by Mindy Scroggins, who will act as Compliance Officer.

 *GLB also requires financial institutions to provide notice to customers about their privacy policies and practices, but institutions of higher education are generally exempt from this requirement because they already do so under the Federal Educational Rights and Privacy Act (FERPA).
 Colleges and universities complying with FERPA are considered in compliance with GLB.